computamike/MathsQuest/CrystalOfCalculation.md

 Movement within the Caverns is based on Dice rolls - on non-task spaces, DM rolls for an encounter - and a positive or negative encounter is presented.
 ⚔️ Combat Encounters (KS1-Aligned)
 1. The Number Goblin
-“I’ll only let you pass if you count to 30 without stopping!”
+DM: "A crooked goblin leaps from the shadows, grinning wide.
+"Count to thirty, don’t you stop,
+Or I’ll block you with a goblin hop!"

 - KS1 Link: Counting forwards to 100

 2. The Subtraction Slime
+"I’ll splat and squish without delay,
-“I’ll splat you unless you subtract me away!”
+Unless you subtract and make me go away!"

 - Challenge: 15 − 7
 - KS1 Link: Subtraction within 20

 3. The Pattern Pixie
-“Finish my pattern or I’ll vanish with your treasure!”
+"My pattern’s broken, oh what a fright!
+Fix it now and set it right!"

 - Challenge: 2, 4, 6, __, 10
 - KS1 Link: Recognising and continuing patterns

 4. The Place Value Phantom
-“I hide numbers in tens and ones.
-Can you find me?”
+"I hide in tens and ones, you see,
+Find my secret and you’ll set me free!"

 - Challenge: What is 42 made of?
 (40 + 2)
 - KS1 Link: Place value to 100

 5. The Shape Shifter
+"I change my shape, I twist and twirl,
-“I change shape!
-Name me or be confused forever!”
+Name me now or lose your world!"

 - Challenge: Identify a triangle, square, and circle
 - KS1 Link: Recognising and naming 2D shapes

 6. The Money Monster
+"Pay me twenty pence, no more, no less,
-“Pay me exactly 20p or I’ll block your path!”
+Or I’ll block your way and cause distress!"

 - Challenge: Use coins to make 20p
 - KS1 Link: Recognising coins and solving money problems

 7. The Time Troll
+"Tell me when lunch begins to chime,
-“Tell me when lunchtime is, or I’ll eat your snack!”
+Or I’ll eat your snack—it’s feeding time!"

 - Challenge: Read a clock showing 12:00
 - KS1 Link: Telling time to the hour and half-hour

 8. The Counting Kraken
-“I have 8 tentacles.
-I lost 3.
-How many now?”
+"I had eight arms, but three are gone,
+Count what’s left before I move on!"

 - KS1 Link: Subtraction and problem solving

 9. The Multiplication Minotaur
-“I stomp in 5s.
-Can you keep up?”
+"I stomp in fives, I roar and shout,
+Count with me or you’ll miss out!"

 - Challenge: Count in 5s to 50
 - KS1 Link: Counting in 2s, 5s, and 10s

 10. The Volume Vampire
-“Which bottle holds more?
-Choose wisely!”
+"Which bottle’s bigger?
+Choose with care,
+Pick the wrong one—I’ll give you a scare!"

 - KS1 Link: Comparing capacity

 🤝 Friendly Encounters (KS1-Aligned)
 1. The Lost Ladybird
-“I forgot how many spots I have!”
+"I’ve lost my spots, oh what a day!
+Count them quick and save my play!"

 - Challenge: Count and record
 - KS1 Link: Counting and number recognition

 2. The Helpful Hedgehog
-“I want to share 10 berries with 2 friends.”
+"I’ve ten berries and two friends near,
+Share them out and make it clear!"

 - KS1 Link: Division and sharing

 3. The Rainbow Rabbit
-“I hop in 2s.
-Can you hop with me?”
+"I hop in twos, I leap with glee,
+Hop along and count with me!"

 - KS1 Link: Counting in 2s

 4. The Puzzle Pixie
-“I dropped my number stones!”
+"My number stones are all askew,
+Sort them now from small to new!"

 - Challenge: Sort numbers from smallest to largest
 - KS1 Link: Ordering numbers

 5. The Singing Snail
-“I sing in 4s.
-Help me count my beats!”
+"I sing in fours, a steady beat,
+Count along and make it neat!"

 - KS1 Link: Counting in multiples